MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-integrate-dns.md

 manager: femila
 ms.service: azure-stack
 ms.topic: article
-ms.date: 05/09/2019
+ms.date: 08/21/2019
 ms.author: mabrigg
 ms.reviewer: wfayed
-ms.lastreviewed: 05/09/2019
+ms.lastreviewed: 08/21/2019
 keywords:
 ---

 # Azure Stack datacenter integration - DNS

-To be able to access Azure Stack endpoints (**portal**, **adminportal**, **management**, **adminmanagement**, etc.)  from outside Azure Stack, you need to integrate the Azure Stack DNS services with the DNS servers that host the DNS zones you want to use in Azure Stack.
+To be able to access Azure Stack endpoints such as **portal**, **adminportal**, **management**, and **adminmanagement** from outside Azure Stack, you need to integrate the Azure Stack DNS services with the DNS servers that host the DNS zones you want to use in Azure Stack.

 ## Azure Stack DNS namespace